clearpath-docs/cpr-robot-customizer-sphinx-tutorials/doc/Installing.rst

 **Installing Debian Package**

-1. You should now be able to install the Generic Robot ROS package.
+1. You should now be able to install the Robot Customizer ROS package.
 In terminal, run:

 .. code-block :: bash

-    sudo apt-get install ros-noetic-generic-robot
+    sudo apt-get install ros-noetic-cpr-robot-customizer

 Installing from Source
 -----------------------

-The Generic Robot ROS package is available on `GitHub <https://github.com/jyang-cpr/generic_robot>`_, and can be compiled and installed from source if desired:
+The Robot Customizer ROS package is available on `GitHub <https://github.com/clearpathrobotics/cpr_robot_customizer>`_, and can be compiled and installed from source if desired:

 1. Create a workspace directory.
 In terminal, run: